Occupational burnout: Diagnosis

-Several European countries having legally recognized burnout in some way, such as by providing workers' compensation payments.
+Several European countries have legally recognized burnout in some way, such as by providing workers' compensation payments.
 Legal recognition for financial purposes, however, is not the same as medical recognition as a discrete disease.
 If, after treatment, a person with burnout continues to have persistent physical symptoms triggered by the condition, in Iceland the individual may be considered to have "somatic symptom disorder" (DSM-5) or "bodily distress disorder" (ICD-11).

-Rotentstein et al. (2018) in a review of 182 studies of physician burnout identified 142 different definitions of burnout, underlining the great heterogeneity in diagnostic criteria for the condition.
+Rotenstein et al. (2018) in a review of 182 studies of physician burnout identified 142 different definitions of burnout, underlining the great heterogeneity in diagnostic criteria for the condition.
 When they limited themselves to studies that used the canonical Maslach Burnout Inventory, the study team found 47 distinct definitions of burnout.
 Marked differences among researchers' conceptualizations of what constitutes burnout have underlined the absence of a consensus definition.

 A new version of the ICD, ICD-11, was released in June 2018, for first use in January 2022.
-The new version has an entry coded and titled "QD85 Burn-out."
+The new version has an entry coded and titled "QD85 Burn-out".
 The ICD-11 describes the condition as follows:

 Burn-out is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions: 1) feelings of energy depletion or exhaustion; 2) increased mental distance from one's job, or feelings of negativism or cynicism related to one's job; and 3) reduced professional efficacy.
 Burn-out refers specifically to phenomena in the occupational context and should not be applied to describe experiences in other areas of life.

-This condition is classified under "Problems associated with employment or unemployment" in the section on "Factors influencing health status or contact with health services."
+This condition is classified under "Problems associated with employment or unemployment" in the section on "Factors influencing health status or contact with health services".
 The section is devoted to reasons other than recognized diseases or health conditions for which people contact health services.
 In a statement made in May 2019, the WHO said "Burn-out is included in the 11th Revision of the International Classification of Diseases (ICD-11) as an occupational phenomenon.
 It is not classified as a medical condition."
-The ICD-11 also has the medical condition "6B4Y Other specified disorders specifically associated with stress," which is the equivalent of the ICD-10s F43.8.
+The ICD-11 also has the medical condition "6B4Y Other specified disorders specifically associated with stress", which is the equivalent of the ICD-10s F43.8.

 Further detail about the varied ways clinicians and others used the then-current ICD and DSM classifications with burnout was published by Dutch psychologist Arno Van Dam in 2021.

 The US government's National Institutes of Health includes the condition as "psychological burnout" in its index of the National Library of Medicine, and provides a number of synonyms.
-It defines the condition as "An excessive reaction to stress caused by one's environment that may be characterized by feelings of emotional and physical exhaustion, coupled with a sense of frustration and failure."
-SNOMED CT includes the term "burnout" as a synonym for its defined condition of "Physical AND emotional exhaustion state," which is a subtype of anxiety disorder.
-The Diseases Database defines the condition as "professional burnout."
+It defines the condition as "An excessive reaction to stress caused by one's environment that may be characterized by feelings of emotional and physical exhaustion, coupled with a sense of frustration and failure".
+SNOMED CT includes the term "burnout" as a synonym for its defined condition of "Physical AND emotional exhaustion state", which is a subtype of anxiety disorder.
+The Diseases Database defines the condition as "professional burnout".